Cars Brands that start with C

 Chery Logo

-One of the world-famous Chinese car manufacturers is Chery Automobile Co., Ltd. The mass production of cars ensured its popularity in the low and middle price segments.
-The brand was founded in 1997 by the City Hall of Wuhu, China.
-Active production was secured by Seat’s Toledo chassis license in 1999.
-Initially, the company produced administrative taxis.
-In 2001, a part of the share was acquired by Shanghai SAIC, which opened the brand access to the Chinese market and outside the country, making it the first Chinese exporter.
+One of the world-famous Chinese car manufacturers is Chery Automobile Co.
+Its mass production of cars has ensured its popularity in the low—and medium-price segments.
+The brand was founded in 1997 by the mayor’s Wuhu (China) office.
+Seat’s license for the Toledo chassis in 1999 ensured active production.
+Initially, the company produced administrative cabs.
+In 2001, some shares were acquired by Shanghai-based SAIC, which gave the brand access to the Chinese market and beyond, making it the first Chinese exporter.

 CAMC